connrs/node-ftybr-add-to-req/README.md

     router.registerMiddleware(addToReq('someData', ['win']));

-This middleware will create a req.data object containing the parsed data from any GET query string, POST form data and or POST JSON data.
-The POST data will overwrite any GET data.
+This middleware will add the specified object to each request object